 Thankfully, there are a lot of ways you can reduce plastic waste.
 It’s our responsibility to reduce plastic use where possible by making smart choices.

 You can find grocery bags nearly everywhere but smaller reusable produce bags are a little harder to find.
 I think the largest stumbling block, that I also struggle with, is purchasing meat.
 Traditional butcher shops sell meat wrapped in butcher paper, thereby reducing waste by avoiding styrofoam trays and plastic wrap.
 If you are getting your meat from a regular chain grocery store, they’re less likely to use the butcher paper.
 One option is to bring your own glass or tin container and ask the butcher to “tare” the container before they put the meat in it.
 That just means the weight of the container won’t count towards your purchase.
-Or you could purchase the large silicone bags used for sous vide, a cooking technique.
+Or you could purchase the large silicone bags used for sous vide, a cooking technique (Here’s a great sous vide cookbook from Chelsea at A Duck’s Oven.)
 Lastly, you could just dedicate one of your reusable (and washable) grocery bags to meat and just be sure to clean it.

 2) Pack leftovers or bring your lunch to work in glass containers.

 It’s safer to reheat your meal in glass.
 Extra bonus, glass does well in the dishwasher!
-I use glass containers for lunch like these.
+I use rectangular glass containers for my lunch.
 It fits a protein, veggie, and starch perfectly.
 Also try eco-friendly lunchware.

 3) Keep a set of silverware with you or keep a set at work.